justinthompson593/EsvApiInterface/README.md

 ### Flags

 * **Saving and Output Options**

-These can be used in any order except if you want to save the HTML output of the `-rand` or `-rnd` flags, then `-S` must come first.
+These can be used in any order except if you want to save the HTML output of the `-rand` or `-rnd` flags.
+Then `-S` must come first.
 So `$ EsvApiInterface -S -rand` will open and save the daily verse.
-Reversing the order of the flags will open the
+Reversing the order of the flags will open the verse, but the .html file will not be saved.
+However, `$ EsvApiInterface John3 -rnd 24601 -S` will open and save John chapter 3, and it will open a randomly selected verse (seeded by the numerical input 24601) which will not be saved.

 Flag | Function | Notes
 ---- | -------- | -----